glycerine/graceful-shutdown-go-http-server/README.md

 # graceful-shutdown-go-http-server

-extracted, slimmed to the bare essentials, and modified slightly from Richard Crowley's go-tigertonic project
+This code has been extracted, slimmed to the bare essentials, and modified slightly from the original.
+The original source code is from Richard Crowley's go-tigertonic project, located at https://github.com/rcrowley/go-tigertonic.

+This is just the essentials to get a gracefully-stoppable web-server.
+Go Tigertonic provides a wealth of other features that we don't require.

+We also allow setting the timeouts for reads on the webserver, which is highly useful, in fact critical, from rapid testing.